lnsp/bench-server/README.md

 5. When everything works fine, you should see a list of files and their attached hashes (only when the release.zip isn't empty)
 6. You can customize the server by editing the config.properties file

+## Building the project

+1. Clone the repository using `git clone https://github.com/mooxmirror/Bench.git`
+2. Run `maven package`
+3. If successful, you get a file named `bench-x.x.x-jar-with-dependencies.jar`
+4. Copy this file to the folder, where you want to run the server
+5. To use the patch deployer, enter `java -cp bench-x.x.x-jar-with-dependencies.jar io.mooxmirror.bench.deployer.PatchDeployer [archive file]`
+6. To use the patch server, enter `java -cp bench-x.x.x-jar-with-dependencies.jar io.mooxmirror.bench.system.HttpPatchServer`
+7. Continue with the steps you find above

 ### Example configuration file

 Here is a example configuration file (config.properties) with fully annotated settings: